MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 3: Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+-

-A 3: Agile and Waterfall are two distinct project management methodologies, each with its own approach to software development and project execution.
+Agile and Waterfall are two distinct project management methodologies, each with its own approach to software development and project execution.
 Here's a comparison and contrast of the two, along with their main advantages and disadvantages:

 Waterfall Methodology: